adambialy/proxmox-auto-install/README.md

 For this test I created 3 vm's on ProxmoxVE.

-one for dhcp/web server, and two for test subjects (proxmoxve auto install)
+one for dhcp/web server, and two for test subjects (ProxmoxVE nodes auto install)

+I noted the mac addresses of the node machines:

+pveauto1 b6:84:63:f0:37:5d

+pveauto2 ea:20:fe:06:2f:41

+All machines for simplicity inside same subnet/vlan

 <h1>ISO generation</h1>